-When a request is sent to your application running in App Engine, request and response details are logged automatically, and can be viewed in the Google Cloud Platform Console Logs Viewer.
+When a request is sent to your application running in App Engine, request and response details are logged automatically, and can be viewed in the Google Cloud Platform Console Stackdriver Logs Viewer.

-The request and application logs for your app are collected by a Cloud Logging agent and are kept for a maximum of 90 days, up to a maximum size of 1GB.
-If you want to store your logs for a longer period or store a larger size than 1GB, you can export your logs to Cloud Storage.
+The request and application logs for your app are collected by a Stackdriver Logging agent.
+See Quota Policy for the logs retention policy and for the maximum size of log entries.
+If you want to store your logs for a longer period, you can export your logs to Cloud Storage.
 You can also export your logs to BigQuery and Pub/Sub for further processing.

 Writing application logs

+stderr.
 Write your application logs using

-stdout for output and
+stdout for output

+viewed in the Logs Viewer.
 Note that this does not provide log levels that you

-can use for filtering in the Logs Viewer; however, the Logs Viewer does provide other filtering, such
+can use for filtering in the Logs Viewer; however, the Logs Viewer does provide

-To view logs written by apps running in the flexible environment, use the Logs Viewer:
+To view logs written by apps running in the flexible environment, use the Logs Viewer.

 Reading logs via API